w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 ## Definition of Account Abstraction

-The concept of account _abstraction_ was first mentioned via Ethereum concept [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) focused on allowing users to flexibly program more security and better user experiences into their accounts.
+The concept of account _abstraction_ was first mentioned via Ethereum's [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) focused on allowing users to flexibly program more security and better user experiences into their accounts.
 The idea also aims to separate the user experience from the private key, enabling a piece of code to dictate account behavior.
 This